Nejat Eczacıbaşı: Early life and education

 Nejat Eczacıbaşı completed his primary and secondary education in İzmir.
 After finishing the high school at Robert College in Istanbul, he went on to study in chemistry at Heidelberg University.
 He made then his master's degree at Chicago University and his doctorate in 1937 at Berlin University.
 Nejat F. Eczacıbaşı conducted post-doctoral scientific works on hormones and vitamins at the Kaiser Wilhelm Institute in Germany.
 These studies contributed to Eczacıbaşı's scientific, systematic and universal approach to life and business, and reinforced his belief that the right to private enterprise ought to be tempered by social responsibility.
-This belief was first put forward by his father, whose maxim was "give back to your country what you take from it.
+This belief was first put forward by his father, whose maxim was "give back to your country what you take from it."

 Career

 After returning home, he settled in Istanbul, and started in 1942 with the production of vitamin drugs and baby food in a small laboratory.
 In 1952, he founded the country's first modern pharmaceutical plant.

 Like his father, he sought to uphold the aspirations of Turkey's founding fathers by contributing to the development of Turkish industry.
 Between 1950 and 1990, he oversaw the expansion of the Eczacıbaşı Group's activities from pharmaceuticals to building materials, tissue paper, personal health care, capital markets, foreign trade and information technology.
 He became a leading industrialist in branches such as pharmaceuticals, personal care products, consumer products, building products and financial services.

-In every one of these business ventures, gis cardinal principle was contribution to "a healthier society".
+In every one of these business ventures, his cardinal principle was contribution to "a healthier society".
 Starting with his first business venture in the 1940s, Nejat F. Eczacıbaşı selected the most advanced technology available to manufacture products of international standards.